Where can I donate?

 - Leicester General Hospital

-The NHS Cord Blood Bank and British Bone Marrow Registry work in partnership with Anthony Nolan, the Welsh Bone Marrow Donor Registry and Delete Blood Cancer UK as part of the Anthony Nolan and NHS Stem Cell Registry.
+The NHS Cord Blood Bank and British Bone Marrow Registry work in partnership with Anthony Nolan, the Welsh Bone Marrow Donor Registry and DKMS as part of the Anthony Nolan and NHS Stem Cell Registry.
 The BBMR lists more than 344,000 blood donors who have also agreed to be potential bone marrow and stem cell donors, and have a target to bank 30,000 clinical suitable cord blood units by the end of 2018.